Great Dane: Dog Breed Profile and Information

 Diet and Nutrition

-Controlling how fast they grow is really important, so it would help to discuss your Great Dane’s diet with your veterinarian.
+Controlling how fast they grow is important, so it would help to discuss your Great Dane’s diet with your veterinarian.
 Puppies need to be fed at most three meals per day.

 Great Danes are prone to gastric dilatation-volvulus.
 This implies that the breed may experience bloating when they eat too fast or too much.